cblp/cblp.github.io/_posts/2021-10-07-CRDT_structure_encoding.md

 ```

 What can we do with sets of complex CRDT objects?
 Do you remember CRDT is a semigroup?
+(RON objects are even monoids!)
 Yes, we can merge arbitrary objects!

 ```js
 blog_post.text.merge()